Chronology

 June 2–27, 1959

 Untitled abstractions are shown for the first time in a solo exhibition at Condon Riley Gallery in New York.
-Paintings feature scant traces of bright color on an unprimed background; some contain heavy impasto and traces of instant coffee.36Busche 1988, p.
+Some paintings feature traces of bright color and instant coffee on an unprimed canvase.34Busche 1988, p.
 207

 1960